The first weeks of breastfeeding can be painful, tiring, frustrating and yet, rewarding. Here are a few tips to prepare yourself.

 Each breastfeeding session can take some time, up to 40 minutes.
 So, pick a cozy spot when you want to feed the little one.
 Hold Your Baby in a position that won’t leave your arms and back sore.
 Always choose a position that is comfortable for you.

 Use a nursing pillow to support Your Baby .
 Hold Your Baby skin-to-skin, wearing only a diaper, against your bare chest.

 Latch on properly

 - Use both breasts at every feeding so as to maintain comparable milk production in both breasts.
-If #baby is satisfied after one breast, you may experience fullness in the other breast.
+If Your Baby is satisfied after one breast, you may experience fullness in the other breast.
 If necessary, hand-express or pump to soften that breast and relieve the fullness.
 You can use a sticker on your breast to remember which was used last.

 Don’t miss the hunger sign

 All you need while you’re nursing is a normal healthy diet.
 Just remember to drink plenty of fluids to stay hydrated.
 Also, limit the amount of caffeine.
-Drinking one or two cups of coffee or other caffeinated beverages is not harmful, but too much can affect #baby ’s health or sleep.
+Drinking one or two cups of coffee or other caffeinated beverages is not harmful, but too much can affect Your Baby ’s health or sleep.

 Nothing but milk until 6 months

 The World Health Organization (WHO) recommends that babies are not given any foods or liquids other than breastmilk, or formula, for the first six months.

 Some people may encourage you to feed little Your Baby with mashed banana or water, but we don’t recommend you to do so.
 In the first 6 months Your Baby ’s digestive system is still not fully functional and the immune system is still weak.
 Hence exclusive breastfeeding is very strongly recommended.
 If you have to use formula, make 100% sure that the water is clean.